GSS-Cogs/trace-flowchart-example/README.md

 # Types (for want of a better term)

-Pipeline - the name of the pipeline, our starting node Landing Page - a landing page for a pipeline Distribution - a file taken from a landing page
+* Pipeline - the name of the pipeline, our starting node
+* Landing Page - a landing page for a pipeline
+* Distribution - a file taken from a landing page
-Table - a "tab" for a spreadsheet or a single csv taken from a source Merged Table - a concatenated table, from any combination of Tables and Merged Tables
+* Table - a "table" for a spreadsheet, a single csv or something pieced together from one of more of them.

 # Comments